 The double heartbeat: Floating your way to motherhood

 There is a rumor going around that women shouldn’t float in their first trimester.
-I’ve read this on the websites of a couple float studios, but the reasoning is never sourced.
-I have conducted research (as have many in the float community) but can’t find where this rumor started and have found zero research to support it.
+I’ve read this on the websites but the reasoning is never sourced.
+I have sought research (as have many in the float community) but can’t find where this rumor started and have found zero research to support it.
 I believe businesses say this so that they cannot be responsible in the event something ever did happen; a cover your ass measure.
 Fair enough, but based on the evidence before me I think it’s total hooey! (note: I am not an expert of anything).
 Every single human is unique, every pregnancy is unique, and you should follow your own practical wisdom and seek expert opinion when applicable.

 Here at oGo Float we have some first-hand knowledge of what it’s like to float during your pregnancy compliments of our lovely sister, and float ambassador, Karla.